 Welcome

-In my previous role, I worked as a developer in a scientific computing setting, where I maintained software distributed on high-performance computing infrastructure, and taught new team members how to work confidently with the tools that we used.
+In my previous role, I worked as a developer in a scientific computing setting, where I was part of a team that maintained oceanographic software on an HPC cluster.

 How I built this site